GUltee/projectX/README.md

 # projectX
-Project from team X-FOURS to create an app connected with sensors
+Project from team X-FOURS to create an app connected with a wearable and an ambi visualisation.